 Depending on your area of practice, a legal assistant’s scope of work could include:

 Remember to keep timing in mind when staffing your law firm.
-If you hire too early, there may not be enough work to justify having a legal assistant.
+If you hire too early, there may not be enough work to justify having an entire legal staff.

-So, how do you know when to start?
+So, how do you know when it’s time to hire staff for your law firm?
 Some signs include:

-• You’re struggling to keep track of day-to-day tasks
+- You’re struggling to manage your day-to-day tasks

 It’s helpful to look at how much of your time goes to billable work, too.
 Clio’s 2023 Legal Trends for Solo Law report found that solo lawyers complete only two hours of billable work each day.
 This indicates that they’re spending far too much time on administrative tasks—and could benefit from some extra help.